Queen Camilla: Fashion and style

 Camilla topped Richard Blackwell's list of "Ten Worst-Dressed Women" in 1994, and her name appeared on it again in 1995, 2001 and 2006.
 In the years after her marriage, she has developed her own style and tried outfits and ensembles by notable fashion designers.
 She is said to prefer "signature tea and shirt dress styles" and favours "tones of nude, white and navy" and "round necklines".
 She has also been praised for her jewellery collections.
 In 2018, Tatler named her on its list of Britain's best dressed people, praising her for her hat choices which have given "millinery a good name".
+In 2023, CNN commented that Camilla has honed her public image in part by using the soft power of fashion.
 Charles and Camilla topped Tatlers Social Power Index for 2022 and 2023.
 In 2024, the magazine included her on its list of the most glamorous European royals.

 In 2022, Camilla took part in her first solo magazine shoot for British Vogue, appearing in the July 2022 issue.
 The shoot took place at Clarence House, and the outfits were chosen from her own wardrobe.
 In 2023, she was named among British Vogues "The Vogue 25", which annually celebrates influential women pushing British society forwards.
 In response to an enquiry by People for the Ethical Treatment of Animals, Buckingham Palace stated in May 2024 that Camilla would no longer "procure any new fur garments".